GNOME/libgd/meson_readme.md

 Usage
 =====

 libgd is intended to be used as a submodule from other projects.
 This requires passing default_options to the subproject which was added in Meson 0.38.0.
 To see a full list of options you can run `mesonconf $your_build_dir`.
-If building a non-static library `pkglibdir` must be set to a private location to install to.
+If building a non-static library `pkglibdir` must be set to a private location to install to which you will also want to pass (an absolute path) with the `install_rpath` keyword to any executables.
 For introspection files you also must set `pkgdatadir`.

 So given a Meson project using git you would run this to do initial setup: